 Ichika's gaze held a mixture of surprise and realization as my question hung in the air.
 It seemed that she hadn't expected our paths to cross again in this manner.
 She paused for a moment, her thoughts racing, before finally answering.

-"Yes," she replied softly, her voice tinged with a hint of uncertainty.
-"I'm going to the same school."
+"You're going to Yume No High School too?" she replied softly, her voice tinged with a hint of uncertainty.

 As I contemplated the implications of our shared destination, Ichika continued to speak, her voice carrying a sense of warmth and nostalgia.
 "I never imagined we'd end up at the same high school, Kenji.
 It's been so long since we last saw each other."